 If Ubuntu repository does not contain required version of PostgreSQL (the newest or older one) official PostgreSQL repositories could be used.
 PostgreSQL repositories support LTS versions of Ubuntu (12.04, 14.04 and 16.04) on amd64 and i386 architectures as well as non-LTS versions.

 The repository contains many different packages including third party addons.
-The most common and important packages are (substitute the
+The most common and important packages are (

 x by required version number):